-You have to make a donation upfront, but — provided you stay within prescribed limits — you get every dollar back in the form of a tax credit.
+You must make a donation upfront, but — provided you stay within prescribed limits — you get every dollar back in the form of a tax credit.

 You can’t claim more than you owe in state taxes, but — with the exception of the Military Family Relief Fund Credit — unused credits can be carried forward for five years until used.

 The Arizona Legislature has retained and expanded some of the incentives for charitable giving for 2021.
 The dollar limits differ depending on marital status.
 Your payments will make a positive impact on the recipient organization, while at the same time reducing your Arizona income tax liability dollar for dollar.

 These credits give you the opportunity to direct your tax dollars to the schools and charities of your choice at no cost.
 The state credits totaling $5,035 for “married filing joint” and $2,519 for all other filers can be claimed at one time for contributions made individually.

 Here are some common questions about the process:

 What kinds of tax credits can I get for donating to schools or charity?
 You can claim a tax credit for certain donations made to K-12 public schools, including charter schools, and to School Tuition Organizations, which provide scholarships to private schools.